Mediterranean Journal of Migration

 Authors attest that their submission is original work intended for first publication in the Journal and confirm that it is not under consideration or published elsewhere.

-Following acceptance of abstracts, submissions must be anonymized to comply with the double-blind peer-review process.
+Following acceptance of abstracts, submissions must be anonymised to comply with the double-blind peer-review process.
 Authors are encouraged to remove all identifying information, including names and affiliations – prior to review.

 Authors agree to adhere to submission deadlines.
 Following acceptance of the abstract by the Editorial Board, full manuscripts updated according to reviewers’ feedback must be submitted within 2 - 4 weeks for minor revisions or 4 - 6 weeks for major revisions.